LLDesk

 Yes.
 Compliance obligations attach to the BIN, not the owner.
 When you close on a building, you inherit its violation history, open ECB cases, and all upcoming filing deadlines.
 This is why the LLDesk free check is a popular due-diligence step before closing.

-Can I bring my own vendor?
+Can I still use my own contractors?

 Security & data